48Club/bnb-48-inscription/README.md

 Notably, bnb-48 serves as a standard for inscription originated on the BNB Smart Chain, with '48' denoting its association with the 48 Club.

 ## Data format:
-The data part typically consists of an serialized data object following a format notation (ALL CAPITAL).
-If the format notation is not provided, data object will be treated as JSON defaultly.
+The data part typically consists of an serialized data object following [data URL scheme](https://datatracker.ietf.org/doc/html/rfc2397).
+If the format notation is not provided, data object will be treated as `application/json` defaultly.

 On chains which don't support plain text memo, like EVM compatible chains, data load should be converted from utf-8 to hex before being put in to call data.